 Cat notes that it’s also important to consider how far you would be from home and how easy or hard it would be to get back to your family quickly if you needed to.
 Are there direct flights?
 How often and how long are they?

 Kaamna launched MomAboard’s Expat Brief service to provide all the local insider mom stuff she wished she had during the moves.

-There are additional resources.
+There are additional resource for expat families.
 A few parents pointed out that in many major cities and suburbs active online parent communities — Park Slope Parents, DC Urban Mom, Berkeley Parents Network, or the Neighborhood Parents Network in Chicago—can be invaluable.
 They can help you find anything from dentists to violin lessons as well as tip you off to in-person events where you might make some new friends.

 People help, too.
 “Best place to start is with friends of friends.
 Try Facebook.
 Someone always knows someone,” says Cat.